1-E. Banner Concepts and Definitions

 Department personnel are expected to select the most appropriate code for each expense they oversee.
 Please carefully consider the account code(s) to be used when processing transactions, and when in doubt, consult with the appropriate Financial Services accounting office.
 Use of an inappropriate account code will cause your transaction to be disapproved so that it can be corrected.

 The Operating Ledger Account Code Definitions shows all the active account codes at UNM, and gives a definition and usage for each account.
-To view or print this list, go to Acount Code Definitions (revised)
+To view or print this list, go to Account Code Definitions (revised)

 Account codes are used by various Core Accounting offices to monitor activities and can also be used to produce specialized reports.
 Transactions within various account codes are monitored for income tax purposes, impact of the University’s Facilities and Administration (F&A) rate, and for compliance with federal cost accounting mandates.
 Incorrectly recorded transactions could have adverse implications to the University and its employees.

-Financial Accountability- Fiscal Year
+Financial Accountability - Fiscal Year

 For UNM, the accounting year, known as the fiscal year, does not mirror the calendar year.
-The fiscal year starts July 1st and ends the following June 30This twelve-month period is the fiscal year.
+The fiscal year starts July 1st and ends the following June 30.
+This twelve-month period is the fiscal year.
 Funding is provided for this period of time.
 The fiscal year is named with the year in which it ends.
 For example, if the fiscal year ends on June 30, 2015, it is called Fiscal Year 2015.
 Fiscal Year 2015 is the period from July 1, 2014 to June 30, 2015.
 Just like a calendar year, the fiscal year has twelve months, or reporting periods.
 July is the first month in the fiscal year and is referred to as “Period 1”; August is the referred to as “Period 2” and so on.

 The Banner system is “closed” and balanced at the end of each month.
 Normally, Banner typically closes on the third business day following the last business day of the month.
-The monthly close schedule is available on the UNM Financial Services Resources website at http://www.unm.edu/~fssc/index.html.
+The monthly close schedule is available on the UNM Financial Services Resources website at https://www.unm.edu/~fssc/index.html.
 An email notice is sent when the month is closed.

 Sponsored projects, or restricted contracts and grants, operate based on the contract period that is specified in the award document and do not necessarily coincide with the Fiscal Year utilized by the University.
 Specialized Operating Ledger reports are available for Contract and Grant reporting in order to evaluate financial results based on the contract period, rather than the fiscal year.